eklimcz-zz/ID-Reference-Material/Frameworks/README.md

 * [OnComplete CallBack](http://jsfiddle.net/eklimcz/PRS5k/ "Showing chained animations with onComplete callback") - Showing chained animations with onComplete callback.

 ##Bootstrap
+* [Minmal Grid Sample](http://jsbin.com/yusiy/1/ "minimal sample showing how use the bootstrap page") - Minmal example showing how to use the bootstrap grid

 * [Grid Layout](http://jsfiddle.net/eklimcz/TuW2R/ "example showing how to layout a page in bootstrp") - example showing how to layout a page in bootstrap

 * [Framework Mashup](http://jsfiddle.net/eklimcz/SH4qY/ "example showing how to mashup bootstrap with other frameworks") - example showing how to mashup bootstrap with other frameworks